Skip to main content Skip to secondary navigation

 Minimum Combined GPA for all courses in Engineering Topics (Engineering Fundamentals and Depth courses) is 2.0.

-Transfer and AP credits in Math, Science, Fundamentals, and the Technology in Society course must be approved by the School of Engineering Dean's office.
+Transfer and AP credits in Math, Science, Fundamentals, and the Technology in Society course must be approved for use in the major by the School of Engineering Dean's office.

 AA Coterm Application Deadlines (contact is Patrick Ferguson):